Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Napa cabbage, carrots, green beans, green onions, and snow peas can fill the slot of veggies.
 Feel free to use your own choice.

-- Kecap Manis: Manis means sweet in Malay or Indonesian language.
-Here it denotes sweet soy sauce.
+- Kecap Manis: Manis means sweet in the Malay or Indonesian language.
+Here, it denotes sweet soy sauce.
 Its flavor resembles that of molasses because it has a large amount of palm sugar.
 It is seasoned with garlic.

 Kecap manis alternative